Coexistence of nonequilibrium density and equilibrium energy distribution of quasiparticles in a superconducting qubit

-{Another long-standing mystery is the energy distribution of the QPs.
-Can the QP \textit{energy} distribution be in thermal equilibrium with the phonon bath, despite their \textit{density} being out-of-equilibrium?
-This question can be answered by monitoring QP tunneling across a Josephson junction.
-Such monitoring is possible in transmon qubits, where QP tunneling causes a $1e$ jump in the offset charge, \textit{i.e.}, a charge-parity switch \cite{sun_measurements_2012, riste_millisecond_2013}.
-Using parity switching as a proxy for QP tunneling is imperfect, however, since not all parity switches are caused by resident QP tunneling.
-Another mechanism \cite{houzet_photon-assisted_2019}, where a stray high-frequency photon breaks a Cooper pair and deposits one QP on each side of the junction, also induces parity switching.
-Previously, this photon-assisted mechanism has obfuscated the tunneling of resident QPs \cite{diamond_distinguishing_2022}.
-To probe the energy distribution of the resident QPs, it is thus imperative to suppress the contribution of photons to parity switching.}
+{Another long-standing mystery is the energy distribution of the resident QPs.
+Can the QP \textit{energy} distribution be in thermal equilibrium with the phonon bath, despite their \textit{density} being out-of-equilibrium? {Previous experiments investigated this question by measuring $1e$ switching in the offset charge of a transmon qubit.
+These offset-charge parity switches were identified with the tunneling of resident QPs \cite{riste_millisecond_2013, sun_measurements_2012, serniak_hot_2018}.
+The authors found that the charge-parity switches are approximately equally likely to excite or relax the qubit, leading them to the conclusion that the QP energy distribution is ``hot''.
+Later, an alternative explanation for the results of \cite{serniak_hot_2018} emerged, which does not require the resident QPs to be hot \cite{houzet_photon-assisted_2019}.
+In this alternative mechanism, no pre-existing QPs in the device are required to cause a parity switch.
+Instead, a stray photon with energy greater than $2\Delta$ is absorbed at the Josephson junction.
+This process \textit{simultaneously} breaks a Cooper pair and deposits one of the resulting quasiparticles on each side of the junction, switching the charge-parity [see Fig.~\ref{fig:1}(b)].
+Further experiments \cite{diamond_distinguishing_2022} confirmed the prevalence of the photon-assisted parity switching mechanism in \cite{serniak_hot_2018}.
+The energy distribution of the resident QPs in superconducting qubits was thus mischaracterized.
+To reveal it, photon-assisted parity switching must be suppressed.}

-{Here, we suppress the rate of parity switching by stray photons to $\Gamma_0 = 0.14 \pm 0.01\invs$ in a 3D aluminum transmon, an improvement of three orders of magnitude compared to a previous measurement of the same device \cite{serniak_direct_2019}.
-The parity switching is then dominated by the QP tunneling.
-Arrhenius activation of the parity switching rates with activation energies much smaller than the superconducting gap suggests that the QP energy distribution is indeed thermalized to the phonon bath, despite the non-equilibrium QP density.
+{Here, we suppress the rate of parity switching by stray photons to $\Gamma_0 = 0.14 \pm 0.01\invs$ in a 3D aluminum transmon, an improvement of three orders of magnitude compared to a previous measurement of the same device \cite{serniak_direct_2019}. {We achieve this by enhancing the filtering and shielding against high-frequency photons.
+With enhanced filtering, parity switching becomes dominated by the tunneling of resident QPs.}

+We observe Arrhenius activation of the parity switching rates with activation energies much smaller than the superconducting gap, which suggests that the QP energy distribution is indeed thermalized to the phonon bath, despite the non-equilibrium QP density.
 We attribute the activation to the difference of superconducting gaps, $\delta\Delta$, between the two sides of the junction impeding QP tunneling [see Fig.~\ref{fig:1}].}